bking3372/Earthquakes-Geomapping-with-Leaflet/README.md

 * A legend is included to provide context for the map data.

-Step 2:  Plot a second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
+Step 2:  Plot a second dataset on the map to illustrate the relationship between tectonic plates and seismic activity.
 * Several base maps options are provided as well as separate overlays for the earthquakes and faultlines that can be turned on and off independently.